Join us June 25-27, 2021 for Blue Planet’s 4th Summer Global Education Institute

 Dr. Susan Gay Wemette, Blue Planet Global Education

 Bring your lunch and enjoy it indoors or outside in the tented courtyard.
 Or treat yourself to one of the many nearby restaurants; we’ve provided a list at the end of this program.
 As you finish eating, feel free to stroll through the Armory galleries and enjoy the art they offer.

-We’re planning a fun and fascinating workshop for you, filled with activities you can use as you lead your students through your next international collaboration!
+We’re planning two fun and fascinating workshops for you, filled with activities you can use as you lead your students through your next international collaboration!
 You’ll work with one artist today and the other tomorrow.

 Cora Bresciano, Blue Planet Global Education